Szynal/video-events-app/README.md

 ## Prerequisites

-Make sure that you have installed the following runtime environments:
+Ensure that you have the following installed on your machine:

-* JavaScript/Node.js
-* React
-* Redux/Redux Saga
+* Node.js (v14.16.0 or above

+And, you’ll need to have created free accounts with the following services:

+* Heroku (for hosting the API)
+* Stream (for real-time chat functionality)
+* Voxeet (for video conferencing)

 ## Getting started